Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 allows a system administrator to handle limitations that are only found later.
 The **system wide defaults** are generally not used but are included for completeness.
 The following example says that the `"Office"` transformer by default should only handle zip files up to 18 Mb and by default the maximum size of a `.doc` file to be transformed is 4 Mb.
-The later example also defaults the priority, possibly allowing another transformer that has specified a priority of say `50` to be used in preference.
+The third example defaults the priority, possibly allowing another transformer that has specified a priority of say `50` to be used in preference.

+Defaults values are only applied after T-Engine and pipeline files have been read.

 ```json
 {